 Smell triggers memory which helps cement learning and has been shown to activate multiple parts of the brain.

-Touch, be it from building models and climbing ropes to touching insects or tree bark, helps provide context and opportunities for children to reflect and engage.
+Touch, be it from building models and climbing ropes to inspecting insects or tree bark, helps provide context and opportunities for children to reflect and engage.

 What kind of tracks do you think these are?